M12 motorway (Great Britain)

 The M12 motorway was a planned motorway starting in north-east London and joining the A12 road in Essex.
 The 1960s scheme would have started at a junction with the M11 motorway and North Circular and ended near Brentwood, Chelmsford, or at the proposed new Maplin Sands airport; the motorway was part of the ambitious London Ringways plan to build motorways throughout London.
-Although most of the Ringways plan was cancelled in 1969 the M12 motorway project was still included in the Roads for Prosperity white paper published in 1989 along with major proposed developments to the A12 road.
+Although most of the Ringways plan was cancelled in 1969, the M12 motorway project was still included in the Roads for Prosperity white paper published in 1989 along with major proposed developments to the A12 road.
 It was not formally cancelled until 30 March 1994 by the Secretary of State for Transport, John MacGregor.

+History

+Plans for Radial Route 7 were announced on 12 October 1965.
+Tom Fraser, the Minister of Transport, appointed engineering consultants Brian Colquhoun and Partners to investigate route options.
+It was hoped that work would begin by 1970.
+The purpose of the new road was to allow traffic to avoid the congested A12 road.
+It would start from South Woodford on the A406 North Circular Road, run to the north of the A12, and join it either west of Gallows Corner or at the start of the Brentwood bypass.
+It could provide an alternative to the inconvenience and expense of upgrading the A12 and the Gants Hill and Gallows Corner junctions.
+A £4,000,000 scheme to provide a flyover at Gants Hill had been rejected because of its negative impact on amenity.
+It was believed that the new road through unbuilt upon land would be half the £17,000,000 cost of upgrading the existing route.
+The route to west of Gallows Corner would be built first.
+When complete, it would run between South Woodford and Brentwood, with a spur to Gallows Corner.
+By January 1969, the planned route was extended to Wanstead, to meet the M11 motorway.

 Routes

 There were three main route proposals: